|Mon 1:00 - 2:30 S1.69|

 Dr. Rashmi Varma

 This module will explore the relationship between Anglo-American and European feminist literary theory and practices with those of feminisms of the global South.
 As such, it will examine the tensions, negotiations and new articulations (specifically as transnational feminism) that can be read through the lens of historical developments from the nineteenth century to the present.
-In particular, the history of Euro-American colonialism, anti-colonial movements, nationalism, decolonization, development and modernization projects post-World War II, crises of global capitalism, new social movements, and neo-liberalism will provide broad frameworks for understanding transnational feminism.
+In particular, the history of Euro-American colonialism, anti-colonial movements, nationalism, decolonization, development and modernization projects post-World War II, crises of global capitalism, and new social and political movements will provide broad contextual frameworks for understanding transnational feminism.

-The syllabus will consist of 7 broad themes over the two terms, each consisting of a number of different threads.
+The syllabus consists of 7 broad themes over the two terms, each consisting of a number of different threads.
 The first Modernism, Colonialism and Gender will consider the 19th century context of the “woman question” as integral to the colonial project.
-We will examine writings by Western women travellers, missionaries, and social reformers and by anti-colonialist women writers and activists, as they developed and articulated ideologies of women’s emancipation.
-In the second unit, Woman/Nation, we will examine anti-colonialist and nationalist writings by women (typically invisible in dominant accounts of nationalism) and consider the relationship between gender, state and nation.
+We will examine writings by Western women travellers, missionaries, and social reformers and by anti-colonialist writers and activists, as they developed and articulated ideologies of women’s emancipation.
+In the second unit, Woman/Nation, we will examine anti-colonialist and nationalist writings and consider the relationship between gender, state and nation.
 The third unit, Migrating Selves/Working Bodies, will explore how gendered identities are constituted in the context of a rapid globalization of capital and culture, with special emphasis on late capitalist commodity culture, development discourse and transformations in labour and migration processes.